biscuitlegs/diy-front-end-framework/README.md

 ## Module selection
 If you dont need some of the modules, you can comment out the line that includes it in `main.scss`.
 (If you do this you will need to recompile using sass.)

+### Reset module
+[Eric Meyer's css reset](https://meyerweb.com/eric/tools/css/reset/) is included as a module.
+If for some reason you don't need it, you can disable it like any other module. **Thanks Eric!**

 <br>